 How will my child(ren) receive the benefit?
 A minimum of $35 will be deposited into each eligible child’s point-of-sale account.
 These deposits will be made during the first week of each month.
 Unless otherwise discussed with the family, (other than school officials) no one will know that your child(ren) receives this benefit.

 Could the monthly benefit be more than $35?
 It might.
-It’s anticipated that for the 2018/2019 year the elementary students will get $35/month, middle school students will get $45/month, and CHS students will get $55/month.
+It’s anticipated that for the 2019/2020 year the elementary students will get $35/month, middle school students will get $45/month, and CHS students will get $55/month.
 The amount may vary some, based on the total number of participants and the amount of total funding, but will never be less than $35/month.
-(An exception is made in June when less than the full amount may be paid).
+(An exception is made in June when less than the full amount may be paid due to the month being shorter.)

 Can the money be used for breakfast or lunch?
 The money is put into your child’s account to use as he/she wishes.